miruuna/pepNmemb/README.rst

 Current functionalities include:

-* Peptide insertion analysis.
-See the :doc:`page </docs/insertion>` for more details.
+* Peptide insertion analysis
-* hydrogen bonds with the membrane and other peptides
+* Hydrogen bonds with the membrane and other peptides
-* inter-peptide interactions
+* Inter-peptide interactions
-* peptide tilt angle
+* Peptide tilt angle